ehuyn/matching-game/README.md

 copy/pasted the java GUI i copied from a tutorial into the Main.java file. deleted Java GUI file.
 - K

-created starting menu screen branch
+created the starting menu screen branch.
+Created layouts for the starting menu, about, instructions, and game displays.
+Linked buttons to respective frames and displays.
 - E